ValentinWalter/Middleman/README.md

 ```

 ### Apps and Receivers
-Sending Actions requires an `App`.
+Sending actions requires an `App`.
 You create one by conforming to the `App` protocol.
-Similarly to the `Action` protocol, Middleman infers the scheme of the app to be the kebab-case equivalent of the name of the conforming type.
+Similarly to the `Action` protocol, Middleman infers the url-scheme of the app to be the kebab-case equivalent of the name of the conforming type.
 By default, the `host` property will be assumed to be `"x-callback-url"`, as specified by the [x-callback-url 1.0 DRAFT spec](http://x-callback-url.com/specifications/).

 ```swift
 struct Bear: App {
     // By default, Middleman infers the two properties as implemented below